 - Having a history of prior offenses.

 Depending on these and other factors, the criminal penalties for embezzlement in Pennsylvania can range anywhere from less than a year of jail time, to being imprisoned for the better part of a decade.
 Examples of fines and sentences for embezzlement are outlined below, organized by the value of the property involved in the offense.

 - Maximum jail sentence of 1 year

 - More than $50, but not over $200

 - More than $200, but not over $2,000

 - More than $2,000

 - Fine of up to $15,000

-If the property that was involved in the embezzlement offense was acquired during a manmade, natural, or war-caused disaster, penalties include a maximum prison sentence of 10 years and/or a fine of up to $25,000.
-If those working as school treasurers are convicted of embezzling school money or property, they will face a jail or prison sentence between 30 days and five years and/or a fine between $25 and $1,000.
+Some circumstances will subject the defendant to special penalties, regardless of the embezzled property’s monetary value.
+For example, if the property was acquired during a man-made, war-caused, or natural disaster, penalties include a maximum prison sentence of 10 years and/or a fine of up to $25,000.
+To provide another example, if a person who works as a school treasurer is convicted of embezzling school money or property, he or she will face a sentence between 30 days and five years, and/or a fine between $25 and $1,000.